oresama-lab/pingt/README.md

 [2018/08/19 23:45:55] 64 bytes from 192.168.10.1: icmp_seq=4 ttl=255 time=2.03 ms
 ```

-`-c` count option.
+`-c` is count option.
 And this generate Cisco-like ping result.
-If the ICMPp echo is succeeded you can see "!" mark, if not you can see "." mark.
-Ping repeated the specified number of times.
+If the ICMP echo is succeeded you can see "!", if not you can see ".".
+This repeat ICMP echo specified number of times.

 ```shell
 $ pingt -c 300 192.168.10.1